Guided Writing Activities for Beginner ESL Learners

 - “Yesterday, I…”

-Using sentence starters reduces hesitation, allowing students to focus on forming correct sentences without feeling overwhelmed.
+Using sentence starters reduces hesitation, allowing students to focus on forming correct sentences without feeling overwhelmed. - Here are some ready-to-use printables to help you get started.

 2️⃣ Picture Prompts for ESL Writing